kliment-olechnovic/voronikon-app/README.md

 Because of the current naive implementation of the exploration, VoroNikon may run several times slower than the VoroChipmunk and VoroMQA methods - the speed will hopefully be improved in the future.

-VoroNicon scores only protein-ligand interface area.
-An example of such interface area is shown in yellow in the picture below:
+In the main scoring modes ('vorochipmunk', 'voromqa', 'vorochipmunk_en') VoroNicon scores only protein-ligand interface area.
+An example of such interface area is shown in yellow in the picture below.
+In the 'sas_voromqa' scoring mode VoroNicon scores only solvent-accessible surface area (cyan-colored surface in the picture below).

 ![](./doc/interface_visualization.png)